 These small dogs come in both hairless and powderpuff varieties and are known for their affectionate and playful personality.
 They make great apartment pets.

-Before adopting a dog, it’s essential to do your research to ensure that you’re making the right decision for both you and your potential new furry friend.
+When you make the decision to welcome a dog into your home, it’s essential to do a thorough research beforehand.
+This will ensure that you’re making the right choice for both you and your potential new furry friend.

 Each breed has its own unique temperament, and it’s important to find one that matches your personality and lifestyle.
 For example, some breeds are known to be more active and require lots of exercises, while others are more laid-back and prefer to cuddle on the couch.